On systoles and ortho spectrum rigidity: Rigidity in general: McKean's Theorem

 \section{Rigidity in general: McKean's Theorem}

-Sunada gave an ingenious geometric construction allowing one to construct pairs of hyperbolic surfaces $Y_1,Y_2 \in \moduli$ with the same length spectrum but which are not isometric.
+Sunada \cite{Sunada} gave an ingenious geometric construction allowing one to construct pairs of hyperbolic surfaces $Y_1,Y_2 \in \moduli$ with the same length spectrum but which are not isometric.
 On the other hand, by a theorem of McKean \cite{McKean}, for any given surface $Y\in \moduli$ there can only be finitely many surfaces with the same spectrum as $Y$.
-In this section we prove a version of McKean's theorem for the ortho spectrum: \begin{thm} Let $X$ be a hyperbolic structure on a surface $\Sigma$ with a single geodesic boundary component $\alpha_0$.
+In this section we prove a version of McKean's theorem for the ortho spectrum: \begin{thm} Let $\Sigma$ be a compact surface with single boundary component $\alpha_0$ and $X$ a hyperbolic structure on $\Sigma$ with totally geodesic boundary.
 Then there are finitely many choices for a hyperbolic structure $Y$ on $\Sigma$ such that $\mathcal{O}(X) = \mathcal{O}(Y)$. \end{thm}

-Whilst, as we shall see in Section \ref{covers}, it is much easier to find pairs of hyperbolic surfaces $Y_1,Y_2 \in \moduli$ with the same ortho spectrum but which are not isometric, it turns out that the analogue of McKean's Theorem for the ortho spectrum is quite subtle.
+Whilst, as we shall see in Section \ref{sec.covers}, it is much easier to find pairs of hyperbolic surfaces $Y_1,Y_2 \in \moduli$ with the same ortho spectrum but which are not isometric, it turns out that the analogue of McKean's Theorem for the ortho spectrum is quite subtle.
 So, before giving a proof of Theorem \ref{thm.McKean} in full generality, we discuss the general strategy of the proof and how the Bridgeman-Kahn identity and Poincar\'e series can be used to obtain the result in two special cases.